 Corridor A runs from the Georgia state line south of Hayesville to I-40 west of Asheville.
 The total length of the corridor is 82.7 miles.

+Authorized for ADHS Funding 81.9 miles

-All Eligible Work Complete 74.6 miles Remaining Stage Construction 7.3 miles
+All Eligible Work Complete 74.6 miles

+Remaining Stage Construction 7.3 miles

 Projects currently underway on Corridor A in North Carolina include: